JegZheng/Fisher-AutoEncoder/README.md

 # VAE in Fisher-Shannon Plane and Fisher-AutoEncoder
 This is a PyTorch implementation of FAE.
 For mathmatical formulation and detailed description, please refer to paper:
-* Huangjie Zheng, Jiangchao Yao, Ya Zhang, Ivor W. Tsang and Jia Wang, Understanding VAEs in Fisher-Shannon Plane, [paper](https://arxiv.org/abs/1807.03723), 2018
+* Huangjie Zheng, Jiangchao Yao, Ya Zhang, Ivor W. Tsang and Jia Wang, [Understanding VAEs in Fisher-Shannon Plane](https://arxiv.org/abs/1807.03723), AAAI, 2019

 ## Requirements
 The code is compatible with: